Find Trade Colleges

 The states with the most job growth for Recreational Vehicle Service Technician are Utah, Connecticut, and Texas.
 Watch out if you plan on working in Delaware, Wyoming, or West Virginia.
 These states have the worst job growth for this type of profession.

-Recreational Vehicle Service Technician Salary
+How Much Does a Recreational Vehicle Service Technician Make?

 The typical yearly salary for Recreational Vehicle Service Technicians is somewhere between $25,670 and $58,750.